Sexy. Steamy. Dirty. If you are curious about how to write erotica, or ever thought about writing it, this article is for you.

 What’s the Point: The Purpose of Sex Scenes in Erotica

 In Erotica, sex is the vehicle of plot and character change.
-Sex and sexuality (anticipation, arousal and action) have story and character purpose.
+Sex and sexuality (anticipation, arousal, and action) have story and character purposes.

-In contemporary (non-erotic) romance, the vehicle is relationship.
-In mysteries, the vehicle is clues.
+In contemporary (non-erotic) romance, the vehicle is a relationship.
+In mysteries, the vehicle is a clue.
 In thriller novels, it is action (of the chasing, fleeing, fighting capacity).
 In comedy, it’s humor.

 The movie Dirty Dancing is a perfect example.